-Our warrants have been approved for listing on Nasdaq under the symbol "BNGOW."
+We have applied to list the warrants on Nasdaq under the symbol "BNGOW."

 The exercise price and number of shares issuable upon exercise of the warrants may be adjusted upon the occurrence of certain events, including but not limited to any stock split, stock dividend, extraordinary dividend, recapitalization, reorganization, merger or consolidation.
 However, the warrants will not be adjusted for issuances of common stock or securities convertible or exercisable into common stock at a price below the then current exercise price of such warrant.